IBM/cp4waiops-connectors/bundle-manifest.md

 In some cases you may wish to deploy your connector in an air-gapped environment (one which is isolated from the public internet).
 In this case your environment may be unable to communicate with Github or any other public Git repository hosting service.
-If this is the case then you may need to host a git repository service containing your deployment manifests within the cluster. # TODO
+If this is the case then you may need to host a git repository service containing your deployment manifests within the cluster.
+For an example of how to do this, see the provided [sample](/samples/airgap-git-server).